Phoenix Wright: Casting

 Yuki Kaji (left) voices Phoenix in the anime, while Sam Riegel voices him in the English dub of the game and Eric Vale in the English dub of the TV series.

 Sam Riegel has voiced Phoenix since Ultimate Marvel vs. Capcom 3.
-Riegel took a liking to Phoenix's catchphrases due to the yelling and attention they demands.
+Riegel took a liking to Phoenix's catchphrases due to the yelling and attention they demand.
 He also liked the character's outfit and hair for standing out.
 He noted that Phoenix has a tendency for bluffing until finding a truth behind the cases he works into.

 Kaji worked on the first season for half a year, which gave him a certain degree of understanding of the characters and the work.
 The actor noted the anime had comical reactions, facial expressions, and expressions sprinkled throughout, so he kept Phoenix's sense of justice and freshness in mind, being careful how serious or comical he had to sound.
 Kaji sees Phoenix as a lawyer with a strong sense of justice in accordance with the law and enjoys being surrounded by sister figures.